Costco Egg Bites (Kirkland): Nutrition, How to Cook, + Are They Worth It?

 Here’s everything worth knowing.

-What Are the Costco Kirkland Egg Bites?
+What Are Costco Kirkland Sous Vide Egg Bites?

 Kirkland Signature Sous Vide Egg Bites are Costco’s house-brand version of the egg bites popularized by Starbucks.
-They come in two flavors:

 Each box contains 10 egg bites packaged in vacuum-sealed pairs, which makes portion control and freezer storage genuinely easy.